singhpriya147/canvas_craft/README.md

 # CanvasCraft

 **CanvasCraft** is a feature-rich canvas application built using React, CSS, and Konva.js.
-This project was developed in April 2024 to provide a comprehensive tool for drawing various shapes, scribbling, and customizing shapes with different colors.
+This project was developed to provide a comprehensive tool for drawing various shapes, scribbling, and customizing shapes with different colors.
 It also includes functionality for uploading images and downloading the canvas content in PNG format.

 ## Features